kdanesh/dataviz-project/README.md

 ![Image](https://raw.githubusercontent.com/kdanesh/dataviz-project/master/plots/staymove.png)

 These plots show that physicians who moved from low- to high-payment areas received more payments and prescribed more opioids.
-While this is evidence that physicians change their prescribing patterns in response to a new environment, it does not indicate what about the new environment&mdash;be it payments, their patients, practice setting, or something else&mdash;motivates the change.
+While this is evidence that physicians change their prescribing patterns in response to new environments, it does not indicate what about the new environments&mdash;be it new payments, patients, practice settings, or something else&mdash;motivates the change.

 ### Next steps